Insurance

 Will your warm space activities change your insurance?

-We generally expect these activities to be run and managed by your church and as such form part of normal church outreach.
+We generally expect these activities to be run and managed by your church and as such, form part of normal church outreach.
 And unless there are any unusual activities or involve significant alterations to premises, we can cover these as standard at no additional cost.

-We do, however, encourage you to get in touch with us and we will be happy to help if you are unsure or have any questions.
+We do, however, encourage you to get in touch with us, and we will be happy to help if you are unsure or have any questions.

 This guidance is provided for information purposes and is general and educational in nature.
 It should not be used as a substitute for taking professional advice on specific issues and should not be taken as providing legal advice on any of the topics addressed.